sanger-tol/blobtoolkit/docs/usage.md

 It is a good idea to put a date suffix for each database location so you know at a glance whether you are using the latest version.
 We are using the `YYYY_MM` format as we do not expect the databases to be updated more frequently than once a month.
 However, feel free to use `DATE=YYYY_MM_DD` or a different format if you prefer.

-Note that all input databases may be optionall passed directly to the pipeline compressed as `.tar.gz`, and the pipeline will handle decompression.
+Note that all input databases may be optionally passed directly to the pipeline compressed as `.tar.gz`, and the pipeline will handle decompression.
+The instructions below show how to build each input database in _two_ forms: decompressed _and_ compressed.
+You may not need to do both.
+Select the one that is most appropriate for how you want to use the pipeline.

 #### 1. NCBI taxdump database